-All have two or more of the following abusive practices: 1.
 Find literary agents and publishers with our free database.
 LITERARY AGENTS.
 IntroductionDishonest AgentsAmateur, Marginal, and Incompetent AgentsTelling Questionable From ReputableAgents Who Are Also PublishersAdditional CautionsOne Last, Very Important ThingLinks Introduction There’s conflicting wisdom on the subject of whether or not a writer needs a literary agent for first-time publication by a traditional publisher.

 Hopefully there’s not a writer alive who doesn’t believe they need a website – there are so many good reasons for having one that even if you don’t agree with all of them, you ought to agree with one or two.
 Whether you’re raising your profile, interacting directly with readers or providing a behind-the-scenes look at the creative process, you really do need a decent home on the web.
 Of course, some author websites are better than others.
 Three Book Cover Typography Tips.
 As a cover designer and author, I get the pleasure of meeting many different kinds of writers.

 Some are just starting out on their publishing journey, others are seasoned professionals who can and do often write entire novels in a month.
 And those same novels go on to become New York Times best sellers.
+Really.
+Besides their packed production schedules and polished prose, what sets apart the newbies from the pros?
+I’ve found it to be really only one thing: branding.
 How To Make an Awesome Video » The Kickstarter Blog.
 If you’re like us, the first thing you do when visiting a project page is click play.

 A video is by far the best way to get a feel for the emotions, motivations, and character of a project.
 It’s a demonstration of effort and a good predictor of success.
 Projects with videos succeed at a much higher rate than those without (50% vs. 30%).
 How to Get Your Book Reviewed.
 Self-publishing a book: 25 things you need to know.
 Note to readers: I originally published the article back in 2008 and have updated it a few times, most recently on June 13, 2012.

 This article primarily addresses self-publishing a print book, though many of the tips apply to e-books as well.
+For specific information about publishing an e-book, see my companion article, "How to self-publish an ebook. " I know, I know.
 About ISBN.
 "ISBN" stands for "International Standard Book Number".